manuelernestog/astrofy/README.md

 #### Layout Components

 The `BaseHead`, `Footer`, `Header` and `SideBar` components are already included in the layout sistem.
 To change the website content you can edit the content of this componenets.

+##### SideBar

+In the Sidebar you can change the links to all your website pages.

+You can change your avatar shape using [mask classes](https://daisyui.com/components/mask/).

+The used social-icons are SVG form [BoxIcons](https://boxicons.com/) pack.

 #### TimeLine

 The timeline components are used to conform the CV.